 Over the border in Queensland, it is a different story.
 Although the 12-month time limit was recently abolished for Queensland asbestos claims, there remains a strict six-month time limit from the date of diagnosis with an asbestos disease for one to lodge a claim.

 Other states and territories vary again.
-For example, the Northern Territory has recently abolished time limits for asbestos compensation claims, but Western Australia maintains a three-year time limit from diagnosis to lodge a court claim.
+For example, the Northern Territory has recently abolished time limits for asbestos compensation claims, Western Australia maintains a three-year time limit from diagnosis to lodge a court claim.

 These time limits are strictly enforced and a claim lodged even a day late will likely be rejected.